octo-technology-downunder/gcp-app-engine-flex-with-go/README.md

 When you application is deployed, you should be able to see:
 - Status -> Serving
-- Taffic Allocation to 100%
+- Traffic Allocation to 100%
 - Instances 1 (or more according to your configuration)
 - You can also take a look to the config file GCP linked to this version and look at the logs of your application.

+You can also check the logs from your terminal: `gcloud app logs tail -s YOUR_APP_NAME`

 This screen is important, this is where you can control traffic of your app: Stop a version, Start, Migrate or split traffic between several versions.